The Complete Guide to Claude Code

 Today you train Donna's reflexes.
 One command instead of a paragraph.

-4 short videos.
-By the end, you'll have run all 12 daily skills, customized one for your business, and identified your Daily 4.
+3 short videos.
+By the end, you'll have run all 12 daily skills, customized one for your business, and built (or imported) a few new ones.

 ❌ Without a skill